← Insights from Philippine History

 The Carpenter Agreement, March 1915

 On March 22, 1915, in Zamboanga, Sultan Jamalul Kiram II of Sulu signed a memorandum of agreement with Frank W. Carpenter, the Governor of the Department of Mindanao and Sulu.
-The agreement is brief — fewer than 1,000 words in its operative provisions.
+(This event, like the two before it, lies beyond our primary corpus, which does not extend to 1915; the account here follows the standard American-period historiography — Gowing, Tan, and the published text of the agreement.)
+The agreement is brief — its operative provisions run to only a few hundred words.
 In legal effect, it is the most consequential single document in modern Sulu history.

 The Carpenter Agreement provided that: